QuickLogic-Corp/quicklogic-fpga-toolchain/qlf_k4n8/docs/source/tutorial/GeneratetheBinaryFile.rst

 - FPGA BIN VERSION - which will help handle future changes in bin structure if needed.
 Currently at v0.1.
 - BITSTREAM BIN SIZE, CRC - size in bytes, and crc of the bitstream binary content
-- MEMINIT BIN SIZE, CRC - size in bytes, and crc of the meminit binary content
 - IOMUX BIN SIZE, CRC - size in bytes, and crc of the iomux binary content
 - RESERVED WORD - for future usage